stellar/slingshot/zkvm/spec/ZkVM.md

 ### Contract type

-A contract is a [predicate](#predicate) and a [payload](#contract-payload) guarded by that predicate.
+A contract is a [predicate](#predicate) and a [payload](#contract-payload) .
+The payload is guarded by the predicate.

-Contracts are created with the [`contract`](#contract) instruction and destroyed by evaluating the predicate, leaving their stored items on the stack.
+Contracts are created with the [`contract`](#contract) instruction and destroyed by evaluating the predicate, leaving their payload on the stack.

 Contracts can be "frozen" with the [`output`](#output) instruction that places the predicate and the payload into the [output structure](#output-structure) which is